bablokb/cp-shell/README.md

 Troubleshooting
 ---------------

+If you have problems or cpshell seems to hang, try running in debug-mode (pass `-d`/`--debug` to cpshell).

+If a connection to the REPL fails, it might be due to a slow device.
+In this case pass e.g. `-W 4`/`--wait-repl 4` to cpshell.
+This will give the device more time to boot CircuitPython.

 To enter the raw REPL, cpshell will reset the device and check for the "`soft reboot`" message from the REPL.
 The exact text of this message depends on the locale (language) of the installed *CircuitPython